Analysis | The Daily 202: Nine implications of Ruth Bader Ginsburg’s death – for 2020 and beyond

 When Biden was chairman of the Senate Judiciary Committee in June 1992, he had said: “Once the political season is underway, and it is, action on a Supreme Court nomination must be put off until after the election campaign is over.
 Otherwise, it seems to me, we will be in deep trouble as an institution.”
 McConnell repeatedly cited that quote four years ago to justify blocking Obama’s nominee, Merrick Garland, and to attack Biden as a hypocrite.

-Democratic vice-presidential nominee Kamala Harris now sits on the Senate Judiciary Committee, which will consider any nomination.
+Democratic vice-presidential nominee Kamala D. Harris now sits on the Senate Judiciary Committee, which will consider any nomination.
 “Tonight, we mourn,” California’s junior senator said in a statement late Friday night.
 “Tomorrow, we fight for her legacy.”

 7) There will be immense pressure from the left for Democrats to pack the Supreme Court if they win the Senate majority.

-Sen. Ed Markey (D-Mass.) tweeted at 9 p.m. on Friday: “Mitch McConnell set the precedent.
+Sen. Ed Markey (D-Mass.) tweeted at 9 p.m.
+Friday: “Mitch McConnell set the precedent.
 No Supreme Court vacancies filled in an election year.
 If he violates it, when Democrats control the Senate in the next Congress, we must abolish the filibuster and expand the Supreme Court.”
 This has 41,000 retweets and nearly 180,000 likes.

 Markey laying this marker quickly caused private grumbling among top Democrats who will be combatants in the looming confirmation battle.
 They fear that this will be the far left’s new “defund the police” mantra, which may sound good to some hardcore lefties in the streets but repels moderate voters who actually decide elections.